Suika/hydrus-docker/README.md

-A simple container that runs hydrusnetwork, uses xvfb, vnc and a bit of fvwm + IPFS
+# Hydrus + Docker + xvfb
+Because the client _needs_ a UI.

+Latest hydrus client that runs in docker 24/7.
+Employs xvfb and vnc.

-The container can be run with `docker run --name hydrusclient -p 5900:5900 `, it will create a volume and then start hydrus.
+Run `docker run --name hydrusclient -d -p 5900:5900 legsplits/hydrus:latest` to start your instance on your system.
-Use some VNC Viewer/Client and connect to the docker host IP and Port **5900**.
+To connect to the container, use [Tiger VNC Viewer](https://bintray.com/tigervnc/stable/download_file?file_path=vncviewer-1.9.0.exe) or any other VNC client and connect on port **5900**.

-You can use this vnc viewer for example https://bintray.com/tigervnc/stable/download_file?file_path=vncviewer-1.9.0.exe

-If you have existing hydrus installation, bind the db folder to `/opt/hydrus/db`.
-Check permissions.
-Default: 1000:1000

-**CHOWN YOUR DB FOLDER**, the container won't do it for you.

-Can be changed using the `UID/GID ` environment variables.
-See compose.
+For persisten storage you can either create a named volume or mount a new/existing db path `-v /hydrus/client/db:/opt/hydrus/db`.
+The client runs with default permissions of `1000:1000`, this can be changed by the ENV `UID` and `GID`.

+#### The container will **NOT** fix the permissions inside the db folder. **CHOWN YOUR DB FOLDER CONTENT ON YOUR OWN**

-If you have enough RAM, mount /tmp as tmpfs.
+If you have enough RAM, mount `/tmp` as tmpfs.
 If not, download more RAM.

+As of `v359` hydrus understands IPFS `nocopy`.
+And can be easely run with go-ipfs container.
+Read [Hydrus IPFS help](https://hydrusnetwork.github.io/hydrus/help/ipfs.html).
+Mount `HOST_PATH_DB/client_files` to `/data/client_files` in ipfs.
+Go manage the ipfs service and set the path to `/data/client_files`, you'll know where to put it in.

+**OR**, here is the compose file:
 ```
 version: '2'
 services: